selfishprimate/gerillass-docs/content/docs/latest/except.md

 {{< /highlightwrap >}}

 {{< highlightwrap class="example">}}
-Now, let's try something really fancy!
+Now, let's try something really fancy and exclude multiple items!
 {{< hint info >}}
-Remember that when you make a multiple selection the arguments you pass must be numbers and separated by comma.
+Remember that when you target multiple items in the list, the arguments you pass must be numbers and separated by comma.
 {{</ hint >}}
 {{< highlight scss >}}
 .list-wrapper{
     .list-item{
-        @include gls-only(4, 5, 6) {
+        @include gls-except(1, 4, 5){
             background-color: #5bc0bb;
             color: white;
         }